fb-pixel

 • Non-registered assets are rolled over at ACB, not FMV (without triggering capital gain tax).

-The combined page (please see the screenshot above) will show the value of their combined estate in the last year when both spouses are alive, the estate of the deceased spouse at the end of his/her projections, and the estate of the surviving spouse at the end of his/her own projections.
+The combined Estate Summary page (please see below) will show the value of their combined estate in the last year when both spouses are alive, the estate of the deceased spouse at the end of his/her projections, and the estate of the surviving spouse at the end of his/her own projections.

 NEW